 Depression is a serious mental disability affecting Muslims and non-Muslims alike, whether pious or sinful.
 It is not simply a feeling of being depressed as its name suggests; even relatively cheerful people can become victims of this condition.
 This article will give you a tried and tested way to successfully overcome most mental illnesses.

 Research shows that ‘good’, moral people become depressed, not evil people.
 However, it would not be possible for a Nabi (Prophet of Allah SWT) or a Sahabah (companion of the Prophet Muhammad SAW) to suffer from a mental illness since mental conditions relate to Nufs (desires and ego) and Emaan (faith in Allah).
-A Muslim may have reasonably good faith in Allah SWT but if their attitude towards Allah or life in general is somewhat negative then depression may occur as a trial from Allah so that they correct themselves, as Allah SWT hates negative attitudes.
+A Muslim may have reasonably good faith in Allah SWT but if their attitude towards Allah or life in general is slightly negative then depression may occur as a trial from Allah so that they correct themselves, as Allah SWT hates negative attitudes.

 Mental illnesses generally arrive as a result of trauma.
 For example, a husband loses his wife due to death.
 This trauma may cause the widower to become angry or disheartened with his loss.
-Such negative feelings are the result of inflated Nufs.
+Such negative feelings are the result of Nufs.
 The bereaved should always seek to be positive and accepting.
 Even a non-Muslim knows that negativity is self-destructive and doesn’t help matters.
 Allah SWT loves patience and hates impatience.
 Disagreeing with Allah’s decision is a kind of impatience.
 Allah SWT will protect even a non-Muslim with His Mercy as long as they are positive.
 When the Nufs has become dominant, after impatience has taken control, the Mercy of Allah SWT recedes, allowing the Shaytaan to step forward and use this negativity to create depression or another mental illness.

 “Those who believe and whose hearts are set at rest by the Dhikr of Allah; now surely by Allah’s remembrance are the hearts set at rest.”